jfhbrook/susitna/adrs/017-grabthar.md

 SWC is a great tool when it comes to compiling TypeScript.
 But it's a *bad* tool for *type checking* TypeScript.
 This is because part of why it's so fast is that it mostly ignores types completely.
 This meant that, while SWC was being used for the builds, I still needed `tsc` in the mix for type checking.

 Luckily, `tsc` is much more flexible with inputs when it comes to type checking than it is with generating compiled output.
-After all, it doesn't need to consider itself with output at *all* if it's running with the `--noEmit` flag.
+After all, it doesn't need to concern itself with output at *all* if it's running with the `--noEmit` flag.

 Unfortunately, this *did* mean that configuration began to sprawl.
 At this point, I had configurations not just for Vite (shared with Vitest) and `tsc`, but also for [Prettier](https://prettier.io/), [ESLint](https://eslint.org/) and even [ShellCheck](https://www.shellcheck.net/).
 Many of these files had shared settings that needed to match each other.
 This was somewhat manageable, until Vite was also in the mix.